citiususc/omp4py/examples/README.md

 Arguments: the arguments are positional values rather than parameter=value pairs.
 In the examples, the [parameter=value] notation only indicates the default values and the meaning of each argument.

+**Important**: Default sizes used in the benchmarks of the paper are large enough to evaluate scalability in a realistic HPC scenario.

 ### 1. **Fast Fourier Transform**
 This experiment evaluates the performance of the Fast Fourier Transform (FFT), an efficient algorithm used to compute the Discrete Fourier Transform (DFT) of a sequence.
 FFT allows for the conversion of a signal from the time domain to the frequency domain.
 The tests were conducted using a complex data vector of 16 million numbers.